Ly0n/awesome-robotic-tooling/README.md

 * [OpenTitan](https://github.com/lowRISC/opentitan) - will make the silicon Root of Trust design and implementation more transparent, trustworthy, and secure for enterprises, platform providers, and chip manufacturers.
 OpenTitan is administered by lowRISC CIC as a collaborative project to produce high quality, open IP for instantiation as a full-featured product
 * [bandit](https://github.com/PyCQA/bandit) - is a tool designed to find common security issues in Python code.
 * [hardening](https://github.com/konstruktoid/hardening) - A quick way to make a Ubuntu server a bit more secure.
+* [passbolt_docker](https://github.com/passbolt/passbolt_docker) - Passbolt is a free and open source password manager that allows team members to store and share credentials securely
 * [gopass](https://github.com/gopasspw/gopass) - is a password manager for the command line written in Go
 * [pass](https://www.passwordstore.org/) - the standard unix password manager
 * [vault](https://github.com/hashicorp/vault) - Vault is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more